Shiv2k3/OpenLobby/README.md

 4. Host sends connected notification when a client joins.
 As a security measure, host can ask server if a joining client is authorized.

 5. Host sends disconnected notification when a client or itself disconnects, and the lobby is removed once all the clients leave.

+# Community

+You are free to contribute to the repository is your interested.